kylejlin/collage_builder/README.md

 ### Exceptions

 For `T` and `S`, you need to hold down the key and move the mouse to translate or scale the sprite.
+As long as you hold down the key, the sprite will move or scale with the mouse.
-When you release the key, the sprite will be placed at the new position or scale.
+Once you release the key, the sprite will no longer move or scale with the mouse.

 For `Z` and `Y`, you do not need to hover over any sprite (since these are not sprite-specific commands).